oliv6362/autogen-research-scout/README.md

 ## Prerequisites

 - Make sure Ollama is running locally and that you have pulled an Ollama model, for example gemma4:latest.
-- The project was developed using Python 3.12 in a Miniconda environment.
+- The project was developed using Python 3.12 in a Miniconda3 environment.

 ## Installation

+Import a virtual conda environment from YML from the project root folder:

+    conda env create --file environment.yml

-Create and activate a virtual environment.
+Activate a virtual conda environment:

-Install dependencies:

-    pip install -r requirements.txt
+    conda activate AutoGenResearchScout

+If necessary, how to remove a virtual conda environment:

+    conda env remove -n AutoGenResearchScout

 ## Configuration